Eloy Jiménez Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 15th in the league.
+- The Blue Jays pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.

-- The Blue Jays have a 4.37 team ERA that ranks 16th among all league pitching staffs.
+- The Blue Jays' 4.18 team ERA ranks 14th across all MLB pitching staffs.

-- The Blue Jays rank 22nd in baseball in home runs given up (30 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs allowed (30 total, 1.3 per game).

-- Berrios (1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.
+- Kikuchi (3-0 with a 3.80 ERA and 20 strikeouts in 21 1/3 innings pitched) makes the start for the Blue Jays, his fifth of the season.

-- In his most recent time out on Thursday against the Houston Astros, the right-hander threw seven innings, giving up two earned runs while surrendering three hits.
+- The lefty last pitched on Friday against the New York Yankees, when he went six innings, allowing one earned run while giving up four hits.

-- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
-Opponents have a .259 batting average against him.
+- The 31-year-old has amassed an ERA of 3.80, with 8.4 strikeouts per nine innings, in four games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.